Ir al contenido

 • The reference period is the calendar year.

 • 6.
+Chapter II.
 Institutional mandate

 • 6.1 Legal acts and other agreements